Bayesian parameter estimation using conditional variational autoencoders for gravitational-wave astronomy

 which is also represented graphically in Fig.~\ref{fig:network_config}.
 The cost function is composed of 2 terms, the ``reconstruction'' cost $L$ which is a measure of how well the decoder network $r_{\theta_2}$ predicts the true signal parameters $x$, and the \ac{KL}-divergence cost that measures the similarity between the distributions modelled by the $r_{\theta_1}$ and $q_{\phi}$ encoder networks.
 In practice, for each iteration of the training procedure, the integrations over $x,y$ and $z$ are approximated by a sum over a batch of $N_{\text{b}}$ draws from the user defined prior $p(x)$, the known likelihood $p(y|x)$, and the recognition function $q_{\phi}(z|,x,y)$.
 Details of the training procedure are given in the methods section.

 The implementation of the \ac{CVAE} that we employ in this letter has a number of specific features that were included in order to tailor the analysis to \ac{GW} signals.
-The details of these enhancements are described in the Methods section but in summary, the primary modifications are as follows, 1) Physically appropriate output decoder distributions are used for each output parameter: von Mises-Fisher distribution on the sky location parameters, von Mises distributions on periodic parameters, conditional truncated Gaussians for the component masses, and truncated Gaussians for parameters with defined prior bounds.
+The details of these enhancements are described in the Methods section but in summary, the primary modifications are as follows, 1) Physically appropriate output decoder distributions are used for each output parameter: von Mises-Fisher distribution on the sky location parameters, von Mises distributions on all parameters with cyclic prior bounds, and truncated Gaussians for parameters with defined prior bounds.
 2) Each of the functions $r_{\theta_1},r_{\theta_2}$, and $q_{\phi}$ are modelled using deep convolutional neural networks with multi-detector time-series represented as independent input channels.
-3) The $r_{\theta_1}$ encoder models an $M=16$ component Gaussian mixture model within the $n_{z}=10$ dimensional latent space in order to capture the corresponding typical multi-modal nature of \ac{GW} posterior distributions.
+3) The $r_{\theta_1}$ encoder models an $M=32$ component Gaussian mixture model within the $n_{z}=15$ dimensional latent space in order to capture the corresponding typical multi-modal nature of \ac{GW} posterior distributions.
+4.)
+All cyclic parameters are represented as points in an abstract 2D plane.

-We present results on $256$ multi-detector \ac{GW} test \ac{BBH} waveforms in simulated advanced detector noise~\cite{aligo_noisecurves} from the LIGO Hanford, Livingston and Virgo detectors.
-We compare between variants of the existing Bayesian approaches and our \ac{CVAE} implementation which we call \texttt{VItamin}.
+We present results on $250$ multi-detector \ac{GW} test \ac{BBH} waveforms in simulated advanced detector noise~\cite{aligo_noisecurves} from the LIGO Hanford, Livingston and Virgo detectors.
+We compare between variants of the existing Bayesian approaches and our \ac{CVAE} implementation which we call \texttt{VItamin}~\footnote{\url{https://github.com/hagabbar/VItamin.git}}.
 Posteriors produced by the \texttt{Bilby} inference library~\cite{1811.02042} are used as a benchmark in order to assess the efficiency and quality of our machine learning approach with the existing methods for posterior sampling.